What to Do with an Unfaithful Wife

 The problem with this approach is that it is emotionally draining.
 You are giving her all you can, and getting very little in return.
 Besides, most people are totally overwhelmed by the image of their spouses in bed with someone else, and feel more like killing their spouses than meeting their needs.
 Some can't follow this plan at all and most people can't do it indefinitely.

-As a compromise, I usually recommend a time limit for this approach, say six months.
-Then, if no progress is seen during that period of time, switch to my second approach.
-This plan is described in chapter 13 of His Needs, Her Needs ("How to Survive an Affair"), and takes the position that marriage is a contract that assumes mutual need fulfillment.
+If no progress is seen during that period of time, switch to my second approach (plan B).
+This plan takes the position that marriage is a contract that assumes mutual need fulfillment.
 When one spouse has an affair, the contract is broken.
-I recommend that you not only stop meeting your unfaithful spouse's needs, but you should avoid contact with her entirely until she is willing to abandon her lover.
+I recommend that you not only stop meeting your unfaithful spouse's needs, but you should avoid contact with her entirely until she is willing to abandon her lover and join you in a plan for marital recovery.
 When that happens, you return to my first approach, to pull out all the stops and show her that you are willing and able to meet the needs met by her lover.

 When you begin with the first approach to the problem, and then switch to the second, it has the advantage of your wife remembering you as a thoughtful, caring person right up to the day that you pulled the plug.
 It is very important for her to know that you really care about her, but you simply can't take the pain of knowing she's with another man.

 When you first learned about your wife's affair, you were probably very uncaring and disrespectful.
 You may have criticized her, made disrespectful judgments, and lost your temper.
 If you leave her after those ugly scenes, all she will remember is what a jerk you are, and she won't be very tempted to come back to you.
 So you must leave her with proof that you care for her, and that you also respect her judgments and opinions, however painful they are to you at this time.